-THE CHAPTER AFTER THE SECOND CHAPTER - PART THREE
+THE WINDOW IN THE TRASH - PART THREE

 Dominick froze.
 Not a good idea when walking through the lot of a drive-in.
 He was nearly run over by a minivan.
 Once he was safely out of the way, Dominick turned back to the dumpster pen.
 Harold had asked Vivian earlier if she’d given him, Dominick, the sword.
 He’d nearly forgotten all about that.